 Arriving at mamá’s apartment remains a blur in my mind.
 The topics of intermittent conversation have completely escaped me.
 What I can’t forget, however, is sitting down on our living room couch to our first real conversation and feeling, admittedly, a bit unprepared.
 In sharing my experience, however, you will hopefully not have the same stress.

 As expected, my host mother did not speak a word of English and so we communicated completely in Spanish.
 Despite my intermediate level, she was extremely patient.
-I think we forget that host families are going to be great at this—they are used to hosting Americans!
+I think we forget that host families are going to be great at this—they are used to hosting foreigners!
 She asked me about my family and my hometown.
 She asked me how long I’d been studying Spanish and why.
-She asked me why I had chosen Alicante for my study abroad and if I had even been to Spain or Europe before.
+She asked me why I had chosen Alicante for my study abroad semester and if I had even been to Spain or Europe before.

-Then she got into questions that I, arguably, should have been expecting but I hadn’t and therefore got a little flustered while answering.
+Then she got into questions that I, arguably, should have been expecting but I hadn’t and therefore I got a little flustered while answering.
 What did I usually eat for breakfast?
 What was my favorite food?
 Did I have an allergies?
 Was there anything I specifically didn’t like to eat?
 Did I know my class schedule?
 Would I need her to pack me a lunch or would I be home for comida?
 So many questions!!!

 Of course, these also came after 10 minutes of other topics and I have to admit that I wasn’t so prepared at the time to carry on conversations in Spanish.
-I’ll never forget how I answered her inquiry into foods I don’t like… For whatever reason, I couldn’t remember for word for 'seafood' so I told her that I don’t really like fish and…other things from the water…things that have eyes.
+I’ll never forget how I answered her inquiry into foods I don’t like: For whatever reason, I couldn’t remember the word for 'seafood' so I told her that I don’t really like fish and…other things from the water…things that have eyes.
 She must have gotten a great chuckle out of that answer, but she didn’t let on.
 Instead, she offered up the correct word I was missing (mariscos).
 It was what I now look back on as an embarrassing moment, but the reality was that it was all just fine and she never served me anything with eyes so that was an overall success!